 This section outlines the circumstances in which your enrolment can be deferred, transferred, withdrawn or cancelled by yourself or by Practical Outcomes.

-All variations to enrolments must be submitted to the trainer, Regional Manager or other RTO representative (i.e., Learner Success Advisor) in writing.
+All variations to enrolments must be submitted to the trainer, Training Manager or other RTO representative in writing.
 Requests for withdrawal should be discussed with your trainer prior to submitting them in writing.

-3.2.2 Definitions

-Deferral: Temporary postponement of studies at any point throughout the duration of a course.

-Cancellation: Withdrawal of course enrolment by Practical Outcomes

-Withdrawal: Withdrawal of course enrolment by learner

-Transfer: To move study mode, location, or funding source during a course.

-Compassionate or Compelling Circumstances: Events or situations beyond the control of the learner that could have an impact on the learner’s capacity and/or ability to progress through a course.

-Extenuating Circumstances: A situation that provides a reasonable explanation for erratic course progress and/or lack of contact.

-3.2.3 Policy

 Your enrolment can be deferred, transferred, withdrawn or cancelled in limited circumstances by Practical Outcomes or by yourself, as the learner.

-You have the right to appeal a decision made by Practical Outcomes, regarding the deferral, transfer, withdrawal or cancellation of their enrolment.
-See policy below.
+You have the right to appeal a decision made by Practical Outcomes, regarding the deferral, transfer, withdrawal or cancellation of your enrolment.
+See relevant policies below.

-EN3 Withdrawal and Cancellation Policy
+Withdrawal and Cancellation Policy

+Complaints and Appeals Policy

-3.2.3.1 Deferral, Transfer, Withdrawal or Cancellation of Enrolment
+a) Deferral, Transfer, Withdrawal or Cancellation of Enrolment

 You may defer your studies during the course in the following limited circumstances:

-On the grounds of compassionate or compelling circumstances (at the discretion of the Institute).
+On the grounds of compassionate or compelling circumstances (at the discretion of Practical Outcomes).

 On medical grounds where a certificate is provided.

-As an intervention strategy for unsatisfactory course progress – this must be discussed with your trainer and/or Regional Manager.
-LLN Support and Learner Success Advisor assistance is available for all learners.
+As an intervention strategy for unsatisfactory course progress – this must be discussed with your trainer and/or Training Manager.
+LLN Support assistance is available for all learners.

 You must discuss your request with your trainer who will then prepare a variation form with documentation attached to support your claim of compelling or compassionate circumstances.
-The granting of a deferral of enrolment is at the discretion of the Institute.
+The granting of a deferral of enrolment is at the discretion of Practical Outcomes.

 You can defer your studies for 3 months at a time, with the maximum length a learner can defer being 12 months.
-This is at the absolute discretion of the Regional Manager or Head of Training and Learning and will depend on individual circumstances.
+This is at the absolute discretion of the Training Manager or Head of Training and Learning and will depend on individual circumstances.

 If you fail to return to study at the end of an approved deferral period, you may have your enrolment cancelled.